AllenNeuralDynamics/voxel/src/voxel/drivers/cameras/README.md

 # Voxel Camera

-`VoxelCamera` is an abstract base class that defines the inteface for cameras compatible with a VoxelInstrument.
+`VoxelCamera` is an abstract base class that defines the inteface for cameras compatible with a Instrument.

 ## Methods